 The philosophy at The Messy Artist, located in East Hanover, is that children learn through play and self-exploration.
 Through classes by trained staff, children can investigate art using all their senses Children can also enjoy camps and drop in play.
 Due to the owner’s extensive background in Special Education and as an Art Teacher, don’t be surprised if there is some creative classes that are fueled by a stellar curriculum.

 Pottery Studios help tap into your child’s inner artist and allow them to enhance creativity.
 So how does it work?
 The child (with parental guidance) chooses an already made ceramic piece.
 The child then chooses how they want to paint it, and when complete, it is “fired” by the studio.
 The child then takes home their master piece to display proudly or give as a gift to mom, dad or a grandparent.
-Here are some Pottery Studios you may enjoy: Brushes and Bisque (Denville), Fire Me Up Studio (Cranford), Fun Creation Studio (Wayne), and Pink Elephant Pottery Studio (Long Branch).
+Here are some Pottery Studios you may enjoy: Brushes and Bisque (Denville), Fire Me Up Studio (Cranford), and Fun Creation Studio (Wayne).
 Color Me Mine is also a wonderful option as there are 7 locations throughout NJ.

 Local Craft Stores

 At Mommy University, we love the accessibility of local craft stores.
 Michaels offers Saturday workshops for a low cost of $2.00 to participate, and during the summer, they offer workshops several times a week.
-AC Moore also offers workshops including several FREE summer workshops.
-Our favorite included painting a Thomas train.
+AC Moore also offers workshops including several low-cost summer workshops.
+Our favorite included painting a Thomas train one year.
 We have yet to participate in a Joann’s workshop, but we have seen them advertised.
 These workshops are simple and do not always require pre-registration.
 Schedules vary by company and stores so check online to see when these classes are being offered.

 Imagine That Musuem